kubevirt/kubevirt/.github/PULL_REQUEST_TEMPLATE.md

 **Reviewer Checklist**
 <!-- Check [Expectations from a PR](/CONTRIBUTING.md#expectations-from-a-pr) for the details -->

+> Reviewers are supposed to review the PR for every aspect below one by one.
+To check an item means the PR is either "OK" or "Not Applicable" in terms of that item.
+All items are supposed to be checked before merging a PR.

 - [ ] PR Message
 - [ ] Commit Messages
 - [ ] How to test